elipapa/markdown-cv/index.md

 `Sep.
 2013 - Jun.
 2017`
 __University of California, Riverside__
 - B.A Business Economics
+- GPA 3.5 / 4.0

 ## Skills
-- Language: C/C++, Python, JavaScript, HTML, CSS, SQL,
+- __Language:__ C/C++, Python, JavaScript, HTML, CSS, SQL,
-- Development: AWS, React.js, Node.js, Git, Unix/Linux,, Django
+- __Development:__ AWS, React.js, Node.js, Git, Unix/Linux,, Django

 ## Professional Experiences
 `Jun. - Sep.
 2018`
 __Software Engineer Intern, *First International Computing, INC*__, Fremont, CA

-- Designed, managed, and maintained tools to automate and optimize software
+- - Designed, managed, and maintained tools to automate and optimize software
-- Researched and implemented Java Native Access resulted in reduction in SDLC by 80% due to ellimination of need for boilerplates and header files.
+- - Researched and implemented Java Native Access resulted in reduction in SDLC by 80% due to ellimination of need for boilerplates and header files.
-- Participated in planning and integration of infrastrcture on Amazon Web Service.
+- - Participated in planning and integration of infrastrcture on Amazon Web Service.
-- Utilized C++, Java, HTML, CSS, JavaScript, MySQL, AWS, Node.js and React
+- - Utilized C++, Java, HTML, CSS, JavaScript, MySQL, AWS, Node.js and React

 ## Work Experiences
 `Aug. - Current` __Barista, *Philz Coffee*__, Fremont, CA

 - Provide consistent excellent and reliable customer service
 - Communicate effectively with the team and uphold an open work environment
 - Deliver excellence in customer service and ensure quality and attention for each guest